rlc hello world

 return 0

-With SPIN functions we have the ability to store, load, print, replay, modify both the program state and execution traces.
+These properties allow developers to store, load, print, replay, and modify both program state and execution traces in a principled and testable way.

 import serialization.print